6.5L Diesel Fuel Pump Basics

 Pre-1996 6.5 diesels only run the lift pump once oil pressure is built.
-The oil pressure sensor for these model years doubles as a switch, turning on the lift pump once oil pressure rises.
-The oil pressure sensor, or OPS is notorious for its frequent failures, which are do in part to the fact that the switches relatively fragile circuitry must carry the electrical load drawn by the lift pump.
-Detroit's engineers had good intentions when they devised this feature, but the results have been all but desirable.
+An oil pressure switch (OPS) switches on the lift pump once oil pressure builds while the engine is cranking.
+The OPS is notorious for its frequent failures, which are do in part to the fact that the switches relatively fragile circuitry must carry the electrical load drawn by the lift pump.
+The engineers had good intentions when they devised this safety feature, but the results have been all but desirable.
 1996 and later 6.5 diesels begin cycling the lift pump once the key is turned to the "run" position; a much more reliable system with one less thing to troubleshoot.

-Symptoms of a failed or failing lift pump include:
+Symptoms of a weak or failed fuel pump include:

 • Hard start condition, excessive cranking